matrix-org/matrix-hookshot/docs/usage/auth.md

 ## JIRA

-You can login to JIRA via OAuth.
+You can log in to JIRA via OAuth.
 This means you will need to have configured OAuth support in your `config.yml`, and have the endpoints required accessible from the internet.
 Authentication is required when trying to bridge JIRA resources into rooms.

 - Say `jira login` to get the URL to authenticate via.